Interpreting Data

 Optiweigh data can be accessed through three platforms.
 The Optiweigh Web Portal, the Optiweigh App, and a Daily Email.

-This page will display 'Total Records', number of 'Animals Weighed', and '% of mob'.
+This section will display session information such as 'Total Records', number of 'Animals Weighed', and unit status.

 Info